tsunami416604/azure-docs.hu-hu/articles/service-bus-messaging/service-bus-messaging-sql-rule-action.md

 ### <a name="remarks"></a>Megjegyzések

-A kulcsszavak képviseli logikai állandók `TRUE` vagy `FALSE`.
-Az értékek, tárolódnak `System.Boolean`.
+A logikai konstansok a kulcsszavak `TRUE` vagy `FALSE`a alapján jelennek meg.
+Az értékek a következőképpen `System.Boolean`tárolódnak:.

 ## <a name="stringconstant"></a>string_constant